Alternative Fuels Incentive Grant Program (AFIG)

 AFIG 2019 Project Specific Step-by-Step Guide (Word)

-The 2018 Pennsylvania FAST Act Corridor Infrastructure Grant is now closed.
-Submitted applications are currently under review.
-The program will reopen later in 2019.
+The Pennsylvania FAST Act Corridor Infrastructure Grant program will reopen later in early 2020.

 About the Pennsylvania FAST Act Corridor Infrastructure Grant